Kyuu-Ji/htb-write-up/haystack/write-up-haystack.md

 yellow open   bank    eSVpNfCfREyYoVigNWcrMw   5   1       1000            0    483.2kb        483.2kb
 ```

-We can look inside the index _quotes_ like with the following request.
+We can look inside the index _quotes_ with the following request.
 I use `jq` to make the JSON output more readable:
 ```markdown
 curl http://10.10.10.115:9200/quotes/_search | jq .
 ```